functionguyy/technical_art/C_tutorials/c_variables.md

 }

 ```
+[image of output]

-For both `signed` and `unsigned` integer types, C provides 3 flavors to allow
+For both `signed` and `unsigned` integer types, C provides 3 subtype
-us construct an integer type variable that meets our needs.
-The reserved keyword to specify
+flavors to allow us construct an integer type variable that meets our needs.
-each subtypes are:
+The reserved keyword to specify each subtype flavors are:

 - `unsigned short int`
 - `unsigned int`